-Both of them have supplied iconic music to various other superhero films and television series such as Tim Burton’s Batman whilst Shirley Walker supplied the music for Batman the animated series.
+Both of them have supplied iconic music to various other superhero films and television, series such as Tim Burton’s Batman, and Batman the animated series.

 The Flash’s theme is somewhat reminiscent of the Burton Batman’s to be fair, but its still a brilliant piece of music nonetheless.

 The music for the 2010’s series whilst not bad is generally speaking quite generic and bland, certainly in comparison to the 90’s version.

 Fanmade opening for the new series using the 90’s shows theme.
 A part of me wishes they had just reused the old theme for this series, though I can understand why they didn’t as it is still very 90’s.

 More Straight Forward Stories